CommonAccord/Site-Org/Doc/CooleyGo/Consulting/Form.md

 3.4.Ti=Attorney-in-Fact

-3.4.sec=In the event that Consultant does not, for any reason, execute such documents within a reasonable time after Client’s request, Consultant hereby irrevocably appoints Client as Consultant’s attorney-in-fact for the purpose of executing such documents on Consultant’s behalf, which appointment is coupled with an interest.
-Consultant will deliver any Deliverables in accordance with the applicable Project Assignment and disclose promptly in writing to Company all other Work Product.
+/Note=changed "writing to Company" to "writing to Client" 3.4.sec=In the event that Consultant does not, for any reason, execute such documents within a reasonable time after Client’s request, Consultant hereby irrevocably appoints Client as Consultant’s attorney-in-fact for the purpose of executing such documents on Consultant’s behalf, which appointment is coupled with an interest.
+Consultant will deliver any Deliverables in accordance with the applicable Project Assignment and disclose promptly in writing to Client all other Work Product.

 3.=[01/Agt/Bit/Outline/1-4.Secs]